Sersius/Multiplayer-game-cpp/README.md

   UDP virtual connection by Sergio Gómez.
 This is complete with no bugs.

   Replication manager by Sergio Gómez.
 Bugs: The player drop conection because some socket

+  Delivery manager by Aleix Castillo.
+Bugs: Deletage not implemented